 My husband likes to visit Home Depot the way I like to drop into Crate & Barrel.
 Find your happy place.

 My husband found two, solid pine doors on clearance because they both had scratches on one side of each door.
 This was perfect since the back sides of these doors were facing the interior of the closet.

 I used a wood conditioner and stained both doors.
 I love this stuff.
 It makes the stain so much easier to apply.
 It’s worth the extra step and I am not one who likes to take an extra step in a project or recipe.

 Sidenote: Does your Home Depot have an “oops paint” section?
-Often times, they will have stain!
+In addition to paint, they often have quarts of stain.
 These quart and gallon size mistakes are a few dollars and if you have the flexibility or the “jump and a net will appear” mentality, it’s worth a look.

 The next item to buy was the track and hardware for the barn doors.
 Over the years the costs have decreased and the options have increased.
-Today we found our Gage barn door track hardware here.
+Today we found our Gage barn door track hardware Gage Barn Door Hardware” rel=”noopener noreferrer”>here.
 I freaked out a little when I saw the image on the affiliate link because I took the same angle of the hardware.
 At first, I thought Wayfair had used my image. wink

 The image below is mine.
 I thought I had captured a cool angle, but apparently, Wayfair had the same idea.

 Here’s the widest shot I could get of the barn doors without backing into my son’s back wall and desk.